Listening to Stories of War:

 About the Book

 At the heart of Listening to Stories of War, are true stories veterans told the author when she was their psychotherapist at the VA.
-Lieb had the honor to serve veterans in a combat trauma program that her VA mentor developed based on many years of experience working with combat vets.
+In addition to individual therapy, Lieb had the opportunity to serve veterans in a combat trauma group therapy program that her VA mentor developed based on many years of experience working with combat vets.

-When the VA shut this highly effective, two-year program down during their nationwide campaign to implement a 12-session, one-size-fits-all treatment for PTSD, Lieb had two choices – collaborate with the VA’s exaggerated claims about their so-called “evidence-based” therapies, or leave the VA.
+When the VA shut this highly effective, two-year program down to implement short-term, one-size-fits-all treatments for PTSD, Lieb had two choices – deliver therapy that she did not believe would be as effective as the combat trauma program it replaced, or leave the VA.